ja76577/BEAM/README.md

 It is a prototype model designed for two students and one teacher.

 ## SOFTWARE

-The only library needed to run this code is the servo motor Arduino library which is in the files Please note that some of the values for the RGBs may differ depending on your hardware
+The only library needed to run this code is the servo motor Arduino library which is available for download at https://docs.arduino.cc/libraries/servo/

+Please note that some of the values for the RGBs may differ depending on your hardware

 ## HARDWARE

 The materials needed to build the physical model are as follows:
   - Arduino mega 2560 Rev3
   - 3x small breadboard
   - 1x micro servo motor SG90
+  - Coloured LED
+      - 2 x red
+      - 2 x yellow
-  - 6x LED - 2 x red, 2 x yellow, 2 x green
+      - 2 x green
   - 2x RGB
   - 7x pushbutton
   - Resistors